Scouting for Food

 In March, Twin Valley Council Scouts will have the opportunity to once again help our communities by participating in Scouting for Food.

-Twin Valley Council 2019 Scouting for Food Campaign will begin by distributing post-it notes to homes in your community.
-Distribution of notices will be March 9th.
-Bag pick up will be the following weekend on March 16th.
+Twin Valley Council 2023 Scouting for Food Campaign will begin by distributing post-it notes to homes in your community.
+Distribution of notices will be March 11th.
+Food pickup will be the following weekend on March 18th.
 We ask that all units coordinate with their families to make this project a huge success.

 Thank you in advance for helping with this incredible project.
 Together we do make a difference.